Mechanistic Scientist · Antimicrobial & Biofilm Platforms

 Fetching latest insights from functionalmechanisms.blogspot.com…

-Platform ownership examples illustrating transferable systems-level expertise.
+Platform ownership examples illustrating transferable, systems-level scientific leadership.

 01 // Platform

-AMR & Infection
+AMR & Infection Control Platforms

 Designing mechanistic and translational platforms to combat antimicrobial resistance by breaking persistence, transmission, and treatment failure across clinical and consumer environments.